-- B. In relation to Criteria 2, places will be open to boy and girl choristers.
-Children of parents/carers applying under this category must have already had a successful voice trial with the Peterborough Cathedral Director of Music and must be Cathedral Choristers upon entry into The King's (The Cathedral) School. - C. Children of worshipping members of the Church of England and Methodist Church of Great Britain: (These applications must be accompanied by a Year 3 Supporting Information Form (SIF), which is available from the School).
+In relation to Criteria 2, places will be open to boy and girl choristers.
+Children of parents/carers applying under this category must have already had a successful voice trial with the Peterborough Cathedral Director of Music and must be Cathedral Choristers upon entry into The King's (The Cathedral) School.

+B. Children of worshipping members of the Church of England, Church of Wales, The Episcopal Church of Scotland and Methodist Church of Great Britain (These applications must be accompanied by a Year 3 Supporting Information Form (SIF), which is available from the School).
 In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-Children of Worshipping Members of the Church of England and Methodist Church of Great Britain are defined as those who score above zero on the School's scoring system as described below as the "Marking Process".
+Children of worshipping members of the Church of England, Church of Wales, The Episcopal Church of Scotland and Methodist Church of Great Britain are defined as those who score above zero on the School's scoring system as described below as the "Marking Process".

-In relation to Criteria 3, the Supplementary Information Form (SIF) will need to be signed by a Church of England Priest or by a Methodist Minister, or if a Priest or Minister is unavailable during an interregnum, a Church Warden or Church Leader.
+In relation to Criteria 3, the Supplementary Information Form (SIF) (Appendix B) will need to be signed by a Church of England, Church of Wales, The Episcopal Church of Scotland Priest or by a Methodist Minister, or if a Priest or Minister is unavailable during an interregnum, a Church Warden or Church Leader.
 Evidence of worship from the Priest, Minister or Leader of the religious community concerned, must be submitted on the SIF.
 The information should define the worship pattern of the applicant (the parent/carer), who lives at the child's home address, in terms of frequency and duration.

-The information on the SIF should cover your whole attendance record and current pattern of worship for the last eight years, or more.
+C. The information on the SIF should cover your whole attendance record and current pattern of worship for the last eight years, or more.
 If you have worshipped at different churches during the last eight years, or more, a separate SIF from previous parish(es) must be submitted.
 Where a religious leader has been in post for only a part of the time you have worshipped there, they should state how they are able to confirm your attendance for the whole period.
 Please note that the maximum number of marks available for Period of Attendance at Worship is 9.